How potent are North Korea's threats?

 - From the section Asia

-Since the last round of UN sanctions in 2013, North Korea has unleashed a salvo of threats against the US and South Korea, even vowing to restart operations at its main nuclear complex.
-The BBC examines how much of a threat North Korea really poses to the US and its Asian neighbours.
+Since the last round of UN sanctions in 2013, North Korea has unleashed a series of threats against the US and South Korea.
+The BBC examines how much of a threat North Korea really poses.

 North Korea's threats

-North Korea has frequently employed bellicose rhetoric towards its perceived aggressors.
+North Korea has frequently employed bellicose rhetoric towards its perceived enemies.

 In 1994 South Koreans stocked up on essentials in panic after a threat by a North Korean negotiator to turn Seoul into "a sea of fire" - one which has been repeated several times since.

 After US President George W Bush labelled it part of the "axis of evil" in 2002, Pyongyang said it would "mercilessly wipe out the aggressors".

 In June 2012 the army warned that artillery was aimed at seven South Korean media groups and threatened a "merciless sacred war".

 There is also a pattern of escalating threats whenever South Korea gets a new leader, with misogynist rhetoric directed at South Korea's first female President Park Geun-hye after she was elected in 2013.